robobario/kafka-topic-viewer/README.md

 process lives.
 You could implement your own scheduled expiry or use a cache that implements it for you https://github.com/ben-manes/caffeine

+Another caveat is the app will happily come up and be available for HTTP access while it's consuming the topic.
+So you may access unexpected state over HTTP while it's starting up.

 You can also have quarkus start a kafka cluster for you on docker by removing `kafka.bootstrap.servers` from `application.properties`, though I had to run this with a native mvn instead of with the `mvnw` wrapper.
 It also worked nicely from IntelliJ IDEA.